MIDSUMMER: A BANQUET

 Compressed into a 90-minute show (adapted by Zach Morris and Victoria Rae Sook) the action focuses on the four attractive lovers who escape the deleterious laws of a patriarchal Athens and hide in the forest in order to be forever together.
 But, as always with Shakespeare, there are a few complications—to start, Hermia (Caroline Amos) loves Lysander (Alex J. Gould), not her father’s choice, Demetrius (Joshua Gonzales) who is being chased by Hermia’s best friend, Helena (Adrienne Paquin).

 Invisible to humans but guiding unsuspecting humans’ whimsical fates, Oberon (Ryan Wuestewald) and Titania (Victoria Rae Sook), the faerie king and queen squabble over a Changeling.
-Their turmoil flips the hapless lovers in a state of chaos causing numerous, humorous miscalculations.
+Their turmoil flips the hapless human lovers into a state of chaos causing numerous, humorous miscalculations.

-Athletically directed and charmingly choreographed by Zach Morris, the play never feels forced, nor does the interaction between the actors who double in roles and triple as wait staff.
+Athletically directed and charmingly choreographed by Zach Morris, the play never feels forced, nor do the interactions between actors who double in roles and triple as wait staff.
 Additionally, Sean Hagerty’s music and sound design buoys the production.

-Somehow, the ambiance established is reminiscent of people enjoying a picnic in a park on a warm, sunny day in view of a traveling theater troupe.
+The charming ambiance is reminiscent of people picnicking in a park on a warm, sunny day in view of a traveling theater troupe.

 EYE ON THE ARTS, NY -- Celia Ipiotis